 100 kHz, for frequencies < 905 MHz

-5.4.3.4 Measurement procedure
+5.4.4.4 Measurement procedure

-Connect the power measuring equipment to the BS antenna connector.
+Connect the power measuring equipment to EUT antenna connector.
+Switch on the EUT and set it into standard operating mode (i.e. transmitting) at the lowest possible interrogation rate.

-Switch off the EUT and set it into idle mode (i.e. not transmitting)
+Measure the power of the output signal over the period between transmission bursts, starting 10 µs after the end of one interrogation and ending 10 µs prior to the start of the next interrogation.

-Measure the power of the output signal over a period of 2 minutes.
-The power is determined by calculating the RMS value of the signal taken at the measurement filter output.
+The power is determined by calculating the RMS value of the signal during the measurement time.

 5.5 Receiver Requirements

 5.5.1 Operating frequency range